-Michigan job providers contribute substantially to state and local government; paying just under $14 billion a year in state and local taxes, according to a recent report compiled by the Anderson Economic Group.
-Michigan has also made significant improvements to its business tax environment and must continue to do so to stay economically competitive for jobs and investment.
-Protecting and building on past reforms will continue to promote Michigan’s strengthening fiscal health.
+Michigan job providers contribute substantially to state and local government, paying just under $14 billion a year in state and local taxes, according to a recent report compiled by the Anderson Economic Group.
+Michigan has also made significant improvements to its business tax climate and must continue to do so to stay economically competitive for jobs and investment.
+Protecting and building on past reforms will continue to promote Michigan’s fiscal health.
 By fully eliminating the personal property tax for all taxpayers, Michigan can once and for all end a tax that disincentivizes capital investment.
-Ensuring the state-level administration of taxes continues to be customer friendly and centered on compliance as opposed to maximizing revenue collection is vitally important.
+Ensuring the state-level administration of taxes continues to be customer friendly and centered on compliance, as opposed to maximizing revenue collection, is vitally important.
 Michigan should also continue to be a leader in maintaining a flat-rate state income tax.